emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 My undergraduate university required science students to take a handful  of elective courses in English or history.
 A professor I'd previously taken a class from that I enjoyed was teaching a class on the "History of the English Language" and I signed up.

 I still don't know why, but something about Old English just enthralled me.
-I loved its strange but somehow familiar logic.
 I loved how it'd smoosh words together to make kennings, I loved learning about grammatical case for the first time, I loved its sound.
 I wanted _more_.

 But...
 Duolingo doesn't have Old English.
 So I settled for German as the next best thing.
-The idea was just to play around for a month or so during the class to get a feel for how some of the grammar I liked in Old English worked in a living language related to English that retained those features.

 That's how I started.
 I kept going because I landed a 9-month job in Denmark.
 Danish has only 5.5 million or so native speakers and it's pretty dang difficult to find good Danish-learning resources for free online.